White Eye Reflex

 When retinoblastoma develops, it acts like the cat’s tapetum lucidum.
 Light reflects off the cancer’s white surface, causing the pupil to appear white.
 Hence the term “cat’s-eye reflex” to describe white pupil.

 The medical term for this white eye reflex is “leukocoria”.
 When caught in photographs or video, this reflex is called “photoleukocoria”.

 Other Causes of Leukocoria

 Leukocoria is not necessarily a sign of retinoblastoma.
 Several other eye conditions can cause white pupil, such as Coat’s Disease, cataract, severe refractive error and ocular albinism.
 The white glow may also be a harmless reflection from the optic disc.

 The retina, at the point of the optic disc (end of the optic nerve), contains no rod or cone cells, so it cannot process light.
 When a camera flash hits the optic disc directly, light is reflected back, causing the pupil to appear white even though the eye is healthy.
-As smartphones frequently capture pseudoleukocoria, they are not the best tool for monthly red reflex screening photos.
+As smartphones frequently capture pseudoleukocoria, they are not the best tool for monthly fundal reflex screening photos.

 This harmless reflection most often occurs when the child’s eye is turned about 15° towards the nose.
 However, pseudoleukocoria can only be confirmed by an ophthalmologist (eye doctor) through a fundal reflex (“red reflex”) eye exam.
 Learn about what to expect at the eye exam.